History of the filioque controversy: Later developments

 Widespread use of the Filioque in the West led to controversy with envoys of the Byzantine Emperor Constantine V at a synod held at Gentilly in 767.
 The use of Filioque was defended by Saint Paulinus II, the Patriarch of Aquileia, at the Synod of Friuli, Italy in 796, and it was endorsed in 809 at the local Council of Aachen.

-As the practice of chanting the Latin Credo at Mass spread in the West, the Filioque became a part of the Latin rite liturgy.
+As the practice of chanting the Latin Credo at Mass spread in the West, the Filioque became a part of the Latin liturgical rites.
 This practice was adopted in Emperor Charlemagne's court in 798 and spread through his empire, but which, although it was in use in parts of Italy by the eighth century, was not accepted in Rome until 1014.